hadily/bezbez-app/README.md

    - Create a MySQL user named `admin` with the password `admin`. ` CREATE USER 'admin'@'localhost' IDENTIFIED BY 'admin'; `
    - Grant all privileges to the `admin` user for the `bezbez` database.  `GRANT ALL PRIVILEGES ON bezbez . * TO 'admin'@'localhost' `
    - Flush privileges to apply the changes. ` FLUSH PRIVILEGES; `
+   - Any Modifications you want to do on the details related to database credentials are in /server/settings.py

 3. **Back to the Django Project:**
    - After configuring MySQL, return to your Django project directory.